Volatar/Group7-repo-projects/BDD Lab Documentation/4 Step Parameters.md

 After creating the feature file you will have to create a python step definition file.

 # Create a Python Step Definition File
-Inside the features/steps directory, create a Python file with a name that matches your feature file's name.
+Inside the `features/steps` directory, create a Python file with a name that matches your feature file's name.
-For example, if your feature file is my_feature.feature, create a Python file named my_feature.py in the features/steps directory.
+For example, if your feature file is `my_feature.feature`, create a Python file named `my_feature.py` in the `features/steps` directory.

 To obtain the step definitions you should execute the feature file.
 Copy and paste the result in the python file

 # Write Step Definitions in Python
 In the Python step definition file, you need to write Python code that maps the steps defined in your feature file to actual code.
 Use the @given, @when, and @then decorators to define step definitions that match the steps in your feature file.

-Here's an example of what your Python step definition file:
+Here's an example of what your Python step definition file can look like:
 ```py
 from behave import  *
 from selenium import webdriver